Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Relay up the data transfer better. summon(), giveEffect(), effectRunsOut(), teleport(), ...

+* Apis
+When attack
+On smooch
+Delay to attack
+apply constrict

+* Shrike
+When turn ends
+On self
+Apply Haste

 **Brushstroke Crafting**

 * Become able to place a whole pattern in one shot by selecting from catalogue
 * make it so the caste icon in componentsdisplay shows ties
 * highlight the paintcans when mousing over them
+* top left corner patterns only? find the cause

 **"Serene Collective" design**